-Analyse and categorise accurately common Hebrew word forms, both verbal and nominal
+Analyse and categorise accurately frequently used Hebrew word forms, both verbal and nominal.

 Exhibit mastery of the vocabulary associated with texts studied in class.